-23.80 \ref < name > ["(text)"]
+23.94 \ref < name > ["(text)"]

 Creates a reference to a named section, subsection, page or anchor.
 For HTML documentation the reference command will generate a link to the section.
-For a sections or subsections the title of the section will be used as the text of the link.
-For anchor the optional text between quotes will be used or <name> if no text is specified.
-For LaTeX documentation the reference command will generate a section number for sections or the text followed by a page number if <name> refers to an anchor.
+For a section or subsection the title of the section will be used as the text of the link.
+For an anchor the optional text between quotes will be used or <name> if no text is specified.
+For LATEX documentation the reference command will generate a section number for sections or the text followed by a page number if <name> refers to an anchor.